pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 3. The user selects the appropriate priority level for the event from these options.

-4. TaskManager updates the priority of the event with the specified priority and it is displayed on the user’s schedule with a corresponding colored circle (for each priority level).
+4. TaskManager updates the priority of the event with the specified priority.

 5. The user is notified that the update was successful.